 Brass Bands – I became exposed to British-style brass bands in the mid-Eighties, then again with a vengeance in 1998 when I lived in the Chicago area.
 I played with the Prairie Brass Band covering 1st Baritone, then shifted to the 3rd euph slot.
 I was blown away by the power and skill of the Illinois Brass Band at the time, which morphed into the Chicago Brass Band after I left Chicago.

 After Margaret and I moved to Utah in 2000, I began playing with Utah Premiere Brass on 2nd euph, then moved to the Principal slot in the summer of 2001.

 We moved again to northeast Ohio in 2004 and I was fortunate to find an opportunity with the Brass Band of the Western Reserve, again playing 2nd euph, then moving to Principal in 2006.
 It was then that I was a featured soloist on BBWR’s CD “Holy Brass”.
 It was a marvelous experience.

 Community bands and orchestras – there have been many along the way following retirement from the Army.
-The Oakland Concert Band, in Oakland County, Michigan; the DuPage Symphony in DuPage County in Chicagoland; the Salt Lake Symphonic Winds in Salt Lake City, UT; and the Columbia Civic Orchestra in Columbia, MO are just a few.
+The Oakland Concert Band, in Oakland County, Michigan; the DuPage Symphony in DuPage County in Chicagoland; the Salt Lake Symphonic Winds in Salt Lake City, UT; and the Columbia Civic Orchestra and the Columbia Community Band in Columbia, MO are just a few.
 Each of these ensembles has shown me how amateur musicians can continue to make music beyond school and associated training.